 The Wine Cork Christmas Craft

 I made seven different Christmas corks in total.
-This motley gang of Christmas classics included Rudolph, Santa, elf, angel, Nutcracker, gingerbread man and a snowman.
+This motley gang of Christmas classics included Rudolph, Santa, an elf, an angel, a Nutcracker, a gingerbread man and a snowman.

-I’ll go through each wine corks character in detail below.
-Before I started though, I painted the corks with craft paint, in the base colours needed for each figure.
+I’ll go through each wine cork’s character in detail below.
+Before I started, I painted the corks with craft paint in the base colours needed for each figure.

 1. How To Make A Wine Cork Rudolph